 To keep up with the ongoing technology innovations that come with manufacturing today in Industry 4.0, we use the latest 3D printing, molding, and machining technologies, materials, software, and automation.
 We 3D print and manufacture various parts that are used in electric and conventional gas-powered vehicles, the oil and gas industry, and more.

-Based on the requirements of the part and project, our internal process identifies the best manufacturing technology and material solution to efficiently create one part or thousands of custom parts in many shapes, sizes, and materials.
+Based on the requirements of the part and project, our internal process identifies the best industrial manufacturing technology and material solution to efficiently create one part or thousands of custom parts in many shapes, sizes, and materials.

 While we have had the capabilities for years, the past several years have shown us huge leaps forward in technological advancement.
-Our world has become a personalized, on-demand marketplace and additive manufacturing enables us to make more things, faster and better than we could before.
+Our world has become a personalized, on-demand marketplace and additive manufacturing enables us to make more industrial parts faster and better than we could before.
 Our 3D printing technologies include:

 *Parts larger than build envelope can be sectioned for print then bonded back together in post-processing

-Our solutions allow industrial equipment designers to:
+Our manufacturing solutions allow industrial equipment designers to: